drxspace/GreekNameDays/README.md

 today, tomorrow and the day after tomorrow from the site [www.eortologio.gr] and presents them on the desktop using the graphical tool [YAD].

+## Prerequisites
+As recent as possible version of graphical tool [YAD].

 ## Installation
 Download and extract the zip file, open in terminal (navigate to) this directory and issue the command below.